EoinFitzsimons/GiveaGoDaytona/README.md

-# Procedural Circuit AI Lab
+# Daytona 400

 ## Overview

-Procedural Circuit AI Lab is an AI-assisted racing circuit generator built with Python, Groq, Daytona, and PyQt6.
+Daytona 400 is an AI-assisted racing circuit generator built with Python, Groq, Daytona, and PyQt6.

 The system uses an AI agent to choose high-level circuit design parameters.
 A procedural geometry engine turns those parameters into a complete racing circuit.
 The circuit is then generated, validated, and scored inside a Daytona sandbox.